justinrgarrard/world-of-naevis.net/docs/more/archetypes/cleric_winter.md

 # Cleric: Winter Witch

 _Winter is an ancient and august order, one that predates Navean wizardry.
 Their magic has its roots in primal sorceries and elemental forces.
-Initiates tend to be pragmatic to a fault, placing cold logic above fickle emotions.
-Their church is among the most well-established with monasteries scattered all across the known world._
+Initiates tend to be pragmatic to a fault, placing cold logic above fickle emotions._

 #### Winter Domain Spells